Dr Max Graham

 Co-Founder and Director of Conservation

-Lauren has worked in elephant conservation in East Africa for 12 years, carrying out a PhD and post-doctoral research at the university of Cambridge on human-elephant conflict (HEC) and the politics of elephant conservation in Kenya.
-She has coordinated Space for Giants’ research and conservation work since the organisation was established, including developing regional and national HEC-mitigation strategies in Amboseli, Laikipia and now Gabon; understanding elephant behaviour in HEC; assessing the social and political impact of electrified fencing; and working out how to secure land for wildlife and Africa’s surging economic growth.
+Lauren has worked in elephant conservation in East Africa for 12 years, carrying out a PhD and post-doctoral research at the University of Cambridge on human-elephant conflict (HEC) and the politics of elephant conservation in Kenya.
+She has coordinated Space for Giants’ research and conservation work since the organisation was established.
+This has included developing regional and national HEC-mitigation strategies in Amboseli, Laikipia and Gabon; understanding elephant behaviour in the context of HEC; assessing the social and political impact of electrified fencing; and working out how to secure land for wildlife amid Africa’s surging economic growth.

-George has over 10 years experience in remote sensing & GIS work.
-His world class skills have supported Kenya’s leading research institutions with mapping & spatial analysis solutions.
-His daily tasks involve working with related software and programs to create and maintain GIS / RS data and/or maps that are combined with geographically referenced data (land use, land cover, environmental, infrastructure, administrative etc) in support of SFG’s conservation management.
+George has more than 10 years of experience in remote sensing and GIS work.
+His world-class skills have supported Kenya’s leading research institutions with mapping and GIS analysis solutions.
+His daily tasks involve working with leading software programmes and emerging applications to create and maintain GIS and RS data and/or maps, which are combined with geographically-referenced data on land use, land cover, environment, infrastructure, administrative details, in support of Space for Giants’ conservation management.

-A member of the SFG team since early 2013, Sammy now supports the implementation of our Laikipia field programmes.
-Sammy collects all the data coming in from the field and keeps an eager eye on the movements of our collared bull elephants.
-He works closely with Daniel, Wahome and our scouts to mitigate human-elephant conflict and monitoring the illegal killing of elephants, as well as assisting to roll out our drama group across the county.
+A member of the Space for Giants team since early 2013, Sammy now helps implement our Laikipia field programmes.
+Sammy collects all the data coming in from the field and keeps a close eye on the movements of our collared bull elephants.
+He works closely with Daniel, Wahome and our scouts to mitigate human-elephant conflict, and helps to monitor the illegal killing of elephants, as well as assisting to roll out our drama group across the county.